 There are a number of guides to choosing the right care home:

-South Gloucestershire council have produced a factsheet about choosing a care home, which lists local care homes.
+South Gloucestershire council have produced a factsheet about choosing a care home, with information about what to think about.

 Bristol City Council has information about care homes on their website including a leaflet about things to think about when choosing a care home.